Mlg29/Naijahacks2019-team-innovators/README.md

 - Node, ReactJs,Express, MongoDB

 # Benefit
-- Serves as a means of providing revenue for the unemployed
+- Eco-friendly and efficient management of wastes
-- Serve as a mean of reducing unemployment in the country
+- Means of employment to the teeming population of Nigerian youths
-- Serve as a mean of keeping the Economy Clean
+- Attains MDG Target of Ensuring environmental sustainability